M-CreativeLab/jsar-runtime/docs/blogs/spatial-browser-engine.md

 ## 7. Conclusion

-JSAR represents a fundamental paradigm shift in web browsing, transforming the traditional 2D document model into a truly spatial computing platform.
-By reimagining every HTML element as an inherently 3D entity, JSAR bridges the gap between familiar web development practices and immersive spatial experiences.
+JSAR represents a fundamental paradigm shift in web browsing, transforming the traditional 2D document model into spatial browsing experiences across all platforms.
+Supporting XR devices and desktop platforms (with future consideration for mobile platforms), JSAR bridges the gap between familiar web development practices and immersive spatial web browsing by reimagining every HTML element as an inherently 3D entity.

 The engine's architectural innovations—from spatialized DOM with true depth ordering to unified graphics pipelines that seamlessly blend HTML and WebGL content—demonstrate that spatial web applications need not abandon web standards.
 Through comprehensive WebXR integration, automatic spatial audio positioning, and intelligent input source abstraction, JSAR enables developers to create immersive experiences using the same HTML, CSS, and JavaScript skills they already possess.

 JSAR's embedding model as a library within existing 3D engines like Unity, combined with its aggressive batching optimizations and cross-platform support (macOS/Android with OpenGL/GLES3), positions it as a practical solution for both XR applications and desktop innovation.
 Whether enabling traditional web developers to spatialize existing applications, empowering WebXR developers with familiar GUI toolkits, or unlocking novel interaction patterns like 3D infinite canvas on desktop platforms, JSAR makes spatial computing accessible without sacrificing the open, standards-based nature of the web.

 By choosing ground-up architectural design over retrofitting existing browser engines, JSAR achieves the clarity and performance necessary for the next generation of spatial web experiences, while maintaining the developer accessibility and cross-platform compatibility that make the web universal.

----
-*Prepared referencing README and `docs/changelogs/alpha.md`.*

 [HTML]: https://developer.mozilla.org/en-US/docs/Web/HTML
 [CSS]: https://developer.mozilla.org/en-US/docs/Web/CSS